 There always is a special feeling about the last shift, well, certainly for me at any rate.
 After my last block of shifts I left work at the usual time, 10 pm -I work shifts as you may know- and I fancied something special for a late treat.
 I wasn’t hungry enough for a donner kebab and my favourite chip shop doesn’t open late so I popped into McDonald’s for my yearly Big Mac and fries.
 Every time I get a Big Mac it seems to me that it gets smaller and smaller.
 The Big Mac I bought for my treat seemed smaller than ever and I even debated about getting two.
 Anyway, I drove quickly home, changed into my scruffy ‘lounge about the house’ gear, poured a small Bacardi into my coke and tucked into my food.
 Sadly, it was rather lukewarm and didn’t taste much better after a few seconds in the microwave.
 The fact of the matter is that my Big Mac always seems rather lukewarm and why I go back for one, once or even sometimes twice a year, I really don’t know.

-Many years ago, I used to work for a cigarette company and I used to meet with my manager and two team mates every Friday afternoon at McDonald’s in Liverpool, the one right at the end of the M62 motorway, for a Big Mac and some sales talk and updates from our boss.
+Many years ago, I used to work for a cigarette company and I used to meet with my manager and two team mates every Friday afternoon at McDonald’s in Liverpool, the one right at the end of the M62 motorway.
+I’d always have a Big Mac and we’d settle back and listen to some sales talk and updates from our boss.
 Every single time, now I think of it, I used to send my Big Mac back and soon afterwards a new one, fresh and hot would appear.
 Why oh why they could not serve me a fresh hot one in the first place I will never know.

 In France, the concept of fast food is lost on the French and I usually have to wait for at least thirty minutes if I have a Big Mac over in Saumur, my favourite French city.
 At least though, it is served hot and fresh off the frying pan or hotplate or whatever it is cooked on.
 Then again, when I’m eating in France, eating at MacDonald’s is not high on my agenda, it’s just sometimes when we have to exit our rented villa early in the morning (I should say at this point that 11am counts as early for me) it’s convenient to stop for a Big Mac, or even the McDonald’s breakfast when we have a long drive ahead.